wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == Changelog ==
+= 1.4 =
+* Add Multi-site functionalities that allow Super Admin to turn off toolbars for certain levels.
+(02/11/2012)
+* Added option to turn off only for certain user levels.
+(02/11/2012)

+= 1.3 =
+* Fix Screenshots for new version.
+(02/11/2012)
+* Fix deprecated user level in page call for backend page.
+(02/11/2012) = 1.2 =
+* Fix wording for new Admin Bar options introduced in WP 3.3.(02/06/2012) = 1.1 =
+* Fix Action to remove option in user profile page.
+Worked in profile, but not user-edit.
 = 1.0 =
 * Plugin Release.
 (02/23/11)
-= 1.1 =
-* Fix Action to remove option in user profile page.
-Worked in profile, but not user-edit.
-= 1.2 =
-* Fix wording for new Admin Bar options introduced in WP 3.3.(02/06/2012)